jovemfelix/quarkus-artemis-openshift-quickstart/README.md

 ./mvnw package -Dquarkus.package.type=uber-jar
 ```

-The application, packaged as an _über-jar_, is now runnable using `java -jar target/*-runner.jar`.
+The application, packaged as an _uber-jar_, is now runnable using `java -jar target/*-runner.jar`.

 ## Creating a native executable